 In this video, agave is harvested to make nectar.
-Notice that the harvesters slice the thorns off the leaves quickly and efficiently before harvesting.
+Notice that the harvesters slice the thorns of the leaves quickly and efficiently before harvesting.

 Agave Harvest in Central Mexico

-There is another Mexican alcohol known as pulque, but differs from tequila in that it is made using the sap from the flower stalk, not the heart.
+There is another Mexican alcohol known as pulque, but it differs from tequila in that it is made using the sap from the tall flower stalk, not the heart.

 Harvesting Blue Agave Plant in Mexico To Make Tequila

 You must process the sap thoroughly before consuming it.
 Be sure to consult a good cookbook and follow instructions exactly.

 Agave Overview and Description

-These large agave plants just seem to have gigantic, sharp leaves that poke out in every direction, but the truth is that at their base they grow in a classic rosette shape, just like rose petals.
+These large agave plants just seem to have gigantic, sharp leaves that poke out in every direction, but the truth is that at their base, they grow in a classic rosette shape, just like rose petals.

 The variety in agave plants is impressive – from small, non-threatening varieties that make excellent and favorite houseplants to aggressive, 20-foot giants rattling a collection of natural sabers.

 These pretty plants make attractive individual specimens in the sunniest area of your yard or garden.

 Agave Plant Care Indoors

 If you start out by making a good choice, an agave makes an excellent houseplant when you can offer a warm setting with lots of good sunlight.

-Even the smaller types can cause problems with lots of contact because the sap in the leaves can be a skin irritant.
+Even the smaller types can cause problems with lots of contacts because the sap in the leaves can be a skin irritant.

-If you have an area with plenty of space, so people do not regularly brush up against the plant, an agave is an excellent choice as a house plant.
+If you have an area with plenty of space so people do not regularly brush up against the plant, an agave is an excellent choice as a house plant.

 For best results, choose a good quality cactus potting mix or make your own using two parts light potting mix and one part coarse gravel.

 Indoor Agave Culture

-Keep it in a west facing window and supplement with artificial light as needed.
+Keep it in a west-facing window and supplement it with artificial light as needed.
 In the summertime, let your plants enjoy the warm weather and sunshine.

 During warmer months, water thoroughly when the planting medium becomes almost completely dry.
 A weekly watering schedule is usually about right.

 For this reason, you may want to provide a very dilute monthly feeding with a specially formulated succulent fertilizer during the growing season.

 Repotting and Transplanting Agave Plants Pain-Free

 Many skilled agave growers maintain that these plants do not like lots of handling, so it’s better to leave them alone until repotting is necessary.

 If you give an agave a big pot, it is very likely to use the extra space to grow pups, so keep it contained (unless you want pups!)

 This will encourage the roots to develop so that the plant will become better established quickly.

 Be sure to wear gloves and long sleeves when you repot or transplant an agave.
 Wash up after to remove any stray sap that may have come in contact with your skin.

-Create Unique Looks With Agave Plants, Pots and Containers
+Create Unique Looks With Agave Plants, Pots, and Containers

 The Hardy Agave Has Few Pests and Problems

 There are very few pests that prey upon these plants.
 The exception is the agave snout weevil, which burrows into the center of the plant to lay eggs.

-To avoid infestation be sure to quarantine new plants.
+To avoid infestation, be sure to quarantine new plants.
 Repot them into a fresh potting medium and take great care to remove the old potting medium and dispose of it completely.